johnnyw66/cookie_session/README.md

 ### WARNING - 'Restful API' to be deprecated?

-Looking at the new AtoZ website - it appears that the mechanisim for retrieving data is made using Graph QL - so I've no idea how long the old API will be supported for.
+Looking at the new AtoZ website - it appears that the mechanisim for retrieving data is made using **GraphQL** - so I've no idea how long the old API will be supported for.
 This is unfamiliar technology to me - but I have worked out how to retrieve active opportunities.
 See the example code below.

 Grabbing opportunities by GraphQL mutation will hopefully follow very shortly.